-Smoking and the use of smokeless tobacco is prohibited in all residential facilities and on balconies.
+Smoking, e-cigarettes, and the use of smokeless tobacco is prohibited in all residential facilities and on balconies.
 Smoking is prohibited within 50 feet of a building.
 Incense and candles are also prohibited in the residential facilities.
 Violators of this policy are subject to a minimum of a $25 fine.

 Students living in substance-free agree not to possess or use alcohol, tobacco, smokeless tobacco or other illegal substances while on campus.
 It is not only restricted to a substance-free room/suite.
 In substance-free housing, this policy effectively extends to students rooms, regardless of the resident’s age.
 Specific floors and wings of some buildings are set aside for substance-free living each year.
 The locations change each year based on the number of requests received.